 Over the years, numerous spiritual retreats, Dharma Sevak Courses, and camps for all ages have been conducted here by Pujya Gurudev, Pujya Guruji, and many other CM acharyas.
 The ashram is ideally suited for such activities and is available to CM centers and visitors throughout the year.

 |As CMW evolved over the years, Pujya Gurudev Chinmayananda and the CMW Board of Directors redefined CMW’s role to help mold the shape of Chinmaya Mission in North America.
 CMW would no longer be the sole organizer of yajnas, camps, and other regionally oriented activities.

 Gurudev gave a clear mandate that CMW’s most important role is to oversee the activities of all Chinmaya Mission® centers in the U.S. CMW is to help groups of devotees begin local activities, form centers, and incorporate.
 CMW is to ensure that the vision of Chinmaya Mission is kept pure and true to its ideals, and that the policies established by Gurudev are faithfully adhered.

 CMW’s duties and responsibilities are to coordinate and oversee the activities of all Mission centers in the US.
 CMW is also responsible for initiating and supervising new national projects and policies for all Mission centers in the US.

-- To establish and operate Hindu churches in the U.S. (including maintenance of CMW’s Headquarters and Retreat Center, Krishnalaya)
+**To establish and operate Hindu places of worship in the U.S. (including maintenance of CMW’s Headquarters and Retreat Center, Krishnalaya)

 youth, and children; discussion groups; camps; retreats; workshops; and other related activities that further its specific purposes